tachyonics/smockable/Documentation/Smockable.docc/Verification.md

 In the case above, `receivedInputs` has no guaranteed order as its ordering is dependant on how the executing machine happened to schedule threads.
 One method to ensure a unit test is robust against this uncertainty is shown above - using a set to ensure all expected calls where made while ignoring the order they happened to be processed by the mock.

-## Next Steps

-- Learn about <doc:BestPractices> for effective testing strategies